Call (303) 775-3221 Free Estimate

 This page provides general educational information based on public data about housing in Ken Caryl.
 Every home is different.
 Many homes have had electrical upgrades over the years through remodels, insurance requirements, home sales, or previous owners making improvements.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Call (303) 775-3221 or request a free estimate.

-Ken Caryl was built during the Challenger panel era.
-If your home was built in the 1980s or 1990s and the panel has never been replaced, there's a good chance it says "Challenger" on the door.
+Most Ken Caryl homes were built in the 1980s and 1990s.
+If the panel has never been replaced, there's a good chance it says "Challenger" on the door.

 About 59% of Ken Caryl homes were built between 1980 and 1999, with a median year built around 1987.
-That puts the community squarely in the Challenger panel installation window.
-Only about 16% of homes predate 1980.
-This isn't an old-fuse-box story like Wheat Ridge or an FPE story like Lakewood.
-Ken Caryl's electrical story is about Challenger panels, aging 100-amp service, and HOA-driven resale inspections.
+That puts the community in the Challenger panel installation window.
+The oldest homes, in the Plains on the east side of the hogback, date to the mid-1970s.
+The electrical issues here come down to aging panels, 100-amp service hitting its limits, and HOA-driven resale inspections.

 What That Means for Your Home